bugzyGeek/DependencyInjection.Toolkit/README.md

 - ServiceRegistry class: A static class that scans your assembly for classes with the AddService attribute and registers them as services using the FactoryServices extension methods.
 You can use the Initialize() method to register all your services in one line of code.
 - AddFactory method: This is an extension method of `IServiceCollection` used to register classes with the desired scope and interface(s) as services in the IServiceCollection.
 This is the same as adding the `AddService` attribute on a class declaration.
 This is used when registering a class from an external library and you do not have access to the class declaration to add an attribute to it.

+## Version Compatibility

+DependencyInjectionToolkit is compatible with the following .NET versions:

+- **.NET 6**: The minimum required version for using DependencyInjectionToolkit.
+- **.NET 7**: Fully compatible.
+- **.NET 8**: Fully compatible and backward compatible with .NET 6 and .NET 7.

+This ensures that you can use DependencyInjectionToolkit in modern .NET applications while planning for future updates.

 ## Installation

 To install DependencyInjectionToolkit, run the following command in your project directory: